OfficeDev/office-scripts-docs/docs/resources/samples/send-teams-invite-from-excel-data.md

 ## Sample Excel file

-Download the file <a href="hr-schedule.xlsx">hr-schedule.xlsx</a> used in this sample and try it out yourself!
+Download the file <a href="hr-schedule.xlsx">hr-schedule.xlsx</a> used in this solution and try it out yourself!

-## Office Scripts

-## Office Script sample code: Select filtered rows from table as JSON
+## Office Scripts sample code: Select filtered rows from table as JSON

 ```TypeScript
 function main(workbook: ExcelScript.Workbook): InterviewInvite[] {